Introduction to Using PxPlus

 Control

-A control is a graphical object used for "controlling" the application in a GUI environment.
+A control is a graphical object used for "controlling" the application in a graphical user interface environment.
 Controls have properties and generate events.
 Typical controls include buttons, list boxes, grids, menus, scrollbars, folders, etc.

 See Graphical Controls.